 La Crosse city ordinance requires that all bicycles within the city are registered with the City of La Crosse Police Department.
 Bicycles can be registered at La Crosse City Hall, 400 La Crosse St. Registration is $2.
 The registration is good for as long as the owner has the bicycle.
 Bicycles may also be registered in the National Bike Registry.
 Forms are available at Parking and Transportation Services.

 Report lost or stolen bicycles to Police Services.

-Students, faculty, or staff who require temporary disabled parking should contact their physician to determine eligibility for a disabled parking identification permit.
-UW-L employees should also contact Human Resources.
-State regulations and forms are available at the Wisconsin Department of Transportation website.
+Students, faculty, or staff who require temporary accessible parking should contact their physician to determine eligibility for a disabled parking permit.
+UWL employees should also contact Human Resources.
+State regulations and forms are available at the Wisconsin Department of Transportation.

 Purchase of an annual or spring semester permit includes parking in any commuter lot during the summer.
 Summer parking permits for classes or work are available at Parking and Transportation Services.

 Group permits can be ordered in advance through Parking and Transportation Services.
 Advance payment can be made by check, cash, money order, or department transfer.
 Permits are sent to departments or can be picked up in advance.

 Lot rentals are available for large groups (more than 50).
 The number of expected guests must be supplied.

 Group permits for functions in which you will have an undetermined, but small number of guests, are also available.
 These guests may purchase their own passes.

 Special overnight permits are available for groups staying on campus.
 Special arrangements should be made in advance.